top of page

 We travelled another 30km towards the coast to our next stops at Glenbeigh and then at Rossbeigh beach.
 We didn't go into the village at Glenbeigh but instead explored the hills atop the village that gave us stunning views of the bay.

-Just a reminder that we're on the Wild Atlantic Way here.
-This is Rossbeigh beach.
-There is sand in there somewhere, as the beach is described as a sandspit with beaches either side.
+Just a reminder that we're on the Wild Atlantic Way here, so that it explains why it's kind of wild!
+Below is my collection of shots from Rossbeigh beach.
+There is sand in there somewhere, although I am not sure of the beach's descriptions as a "sandspit with beaches either side".
 There are sand dunes to explore and the beach is also an important flora and fauna habitat.
 It was a super cold day so we weren't motivated to go for a wander but it was just as nice to take in the peaceful vibe.

 The best part was taking a wander onto the pebbled part of the beach.
-Just look at the beautiful multicoloured pebbles, smooth and interestingly-shaped.
-The beach was nothing like we have at home in Australia!
+Just look at the beautiful multi-coloured pebbles, smooth and interestingly-shaped.
+The beach is nothing like we have where we live in Australia!

 Driving a further 30km south, we stumbled across Ballycarbery Castle.
 The castle sits atop a grassy hill, the present ruins on which were thought to have been constructed in the late 16th century.
 The castle was once surrounded by a high wall, a little of which still remains, with the arrow slits visible.
 It used to be possible to walk around the castle grounds and climb amongst the ruins.
-Since 2017, the castle has been off limits to the public by decree of the owner (to prevent injuries and the potential for legal issues).
-My shots were taken from the parking area around 100 metres from the castle, as close as the public can get these days.
+Since 2017, the castle has been off limits to the public by decree of the owner, to prevent injuries and the potential for legal issues.
+My photos were taken from the parking area around 100 metres from the castle, as close as the public can get these days.
+But how cool are these shots?

 Picnic lunches while on holidays are totally our jam, partly because we love poking around in foreign supermarkets.
 We'd been making sandwiches and eating fresh fruit and scones throughout our Island of Ireland wanderings, although it was often hard to find somewhere to picnic.
-Here we are at two different locations attempting picnic lunches in the freezing cold weather.
-The middle shot was taken on our Ring of Kerry wanderings.
-I remember it being so cold and windy that we could barely sit and eat.
-We must have looked mad to the people out walking their dogs who spotted us.
+The below photos are of us at two different locations attempting picnic lunches in the freezing cold weather.
+The middle shot was taken on our Ring of Kerry wanderings and the other two after we'd visited the Cliffs of Moher.
+I remember it being so cold and windy on our Ring of Kerry wanderings that we could barely sit at the picnic table and eat.
+We must have looked mad to the people out walking their dogs who spotted us!

 After Ballycarbery Castle we travelled 45km down to the bottom of the Ring of Kerry and started to head back up again.
 Here are some shots of the scenery, including glimpses of the Wild Atlantic Way.
 Again, a stunning but rather desolate beauty to the place.

 The fort's walls are up to 5.5 metres high in places and 4 metres thick.
 I've read that the fort represents a significant feat of engineering as it was built without mortar using undressed stones of local sandstone.
-The vertical joints that can be seen in the walls show the gaps that were left during construction to allow access (later filled in).
+The vertical joints that can be seen in the walls show the gaps that were left during construction to allow access, but later filled in.

 Our final bit of driving saw us head 58km back up to Killarney National Park where we had started our journey around the Ring of Kerry.
 We stopped a few times for photos of the stunning landscape.

 What struck us the most was all the moss on the trees.
+The moss lends an otherworld vibe to the landscape, creating a velvet-like covering that adds to the ancient feel of the place.
 It must be so consistently wet and cold for that amount of moss to grow!

 A further 2.5km along the road back to Killarney is Muckross House, our last stop for the day.
 The house and grounds sit on the tiny Muckross Peninsula between the lake of the same name and Lough Leane, two of the lakes near Killarney.